mjordan/larkm/README.md

 * If an identifier is provided, it must not contain a shoulder.
 * If the identifier that is provided is already in use, larkm will respond to the `POST` request with an `409` status code acommpanied by the body `{"detail":"Identifier <identifier> already in use."}`.

-To add a new ARK (for example, to resolve to https://digital.lib.sfu.ca), issue the following request using curl (the configured default NAAN is `12345`):
+To add a new ARK (for example, to resolve to https://digital.lib.sfu.ca), issue the following request (the configured default NAAN is `12345`):

 `curl -v -X POST "http://127.0.0.1:8000/larkm" -H 'Content-Type: application/json' -d '{"shoulder": "s1", "identifier": "fde97fb3-634b-4232-b63e-e5128647efe7", "target": "https://digital.lib.sfu.ca"}'`

 If you now visit `http://127.0.0.1:8000/ark:12345/s1fde97fb3634b`, you will be redirected to https://digital.lib.sfu.ca.
 Larkm has used the first 12 characters from the UUID provided in the "identifer" field in the request body as the ID portion of the new ARK.
-You can also provide the first 12 characters of a UUID v4 in the request's "identifier" field, instead of a full UUID, but in most cases it's more convenient to provide a full UUID.
+You can also provide only the first 12 characters of a UUID v4 (with no hyphen) in the request's "identifier" field, instead of a full UUID, but in most cases it's simpler to provide a full UUID.
+If you provide a short ID, it will be validated as a truncated UUID v4.

 If you omit the `shoulder`, the configured default shoulder will be used.
 If you omit the `identifier`, larkm will mint one using the first 12 characters (minus the hypen at position 9) of a v4 UUID it generates.